eelcocramer/node-bluetooth-serial-port/README.md

 * err - an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object) describing the failure.

 ## Typescript support

-Declaration file is bundled with code so you can use it without npm install @types/bluetooth-serial-port
+The type script declaration file is bundled with this module so you can use it without needing to `npm install @types/bluetooth-serial-port`

 ```typescript
 import btSerial = require("bluetooth-serial-port");